Saysan777/Pairify-Labs/Readme/Implemenation.md

 # Data access and actions files and folder

 - Data access as it name suggests relates to db CRUD operaions.
 It simply performs the operations and returns.

+# OnDelete: Cascade

+- This is simply to delete everything related to a specific user if the user gets deleted